peterkhe1999/CheatSheet/OSCP/README.md

 ### Service DLL Hijacking

 Windows uses **Dynamic Link Libraries (DLL)**.
 On Unix systems, these files are called **Shared Objects**.

 1. **Overwrite a DLL** the service binary uses (the service may not work as expected because the actual DLL functionality is missing.
-In most cases, this would still lead us to code execution of the DLL's code and then, e.g., to the creation of a new local administrative user)
+In most cases, this would still lead us to code execution of the DLL's code e.g., to create of a new local administrative user)

 2. **Hijack the DLL search order**

 The **search order** determines what to inspect first when searching for DLLs.
-By default, all current Windows versions have safe DLL search mode enabled.
+By default, all current Windows versions have **safe DLL search mode** enabled.

 Standard search order taken from the Microsoft Documentation: